seekrcentral/seekr2/README.md

 This README is only a quickstart guide to get SEEKR2 up and running as soon as possible.
-To see more detailed **instructions** and **tutorials**, please see the docs/ subfolder and OTHER RESOURCES HERE.
+To see more detailed **instructions** and **tutorials**, please see https://seekr2.readthedocs.io/en/latest or the docs/ subfolder.

 ## Quick Install